Do you remember that episode of Seinfeld…

-Mindfulness isn’t a panacea for instant stress relief, but it can lead to a dramatic change in which you perceive and interact with the world.
+Mindfulness isn’t a panacea for instant stress relief, but it can lead to a dramatic change in which you perceive and interact with the world, both at work and in your private life.

-These articles will help you understand more about your own internal drama queen and how meditation and mindfulness and help you get started toward experiencing minor moments of serenity….even now.
+These articles will help you understand more about your own internal drama queen (that unruly child’s mind inside that wants, wants, wants) and how meditation and mindfulness and help you get started toward experiencing minor moments of serenity….even now.

 How to Silence Your Inner Drama Queen